nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The example above is the result of pressing the Esc key after you are warned.

-To learn more about **adding a new fosterer from profile page**, refer to a section [Adding a fosterer through the profile page: add](#adding-a-fosterer-through-the-profile-page-add). <br/>
+To learn more about **adding a new fosterer through the profile page**, refer to a section [Adding a fosterer through the profile page: add](#adding-a-fosterer-through-the-profile-page-add). <br/>
-To learn more about **editing a fosterer in profile page**, refer to a section about [Editing a fosterer's detail through the profile page: edit](#editing-a-fosterers-detail-through-the-profile-page-edit).
+To learn more about **editing a fosterer through the profile page**, refer to a section about [Editing a fosterer's detail through the profile page: edit](#editing-a-fosterers-detail-through-the-profile-page-edit).

 ## Features